Tipping in America Explained for British Families

 Why Tipping Is So Important in the USA

 In many parts of the United States, service workers rely on tips as a significant part of their income.
 In restaurants especially, staff are often paid a lower base wage, with the expectation that tips will make up the difference.
-Because of this, tipping is not simply a bonus for excellent service.
-It is widely seen as a normal part of the bill.

 For British visitors used to service charges already being included, this difference can take a little getting used to.